pkoning2/dtcyber-cyber1/README-build.txt

 Prerequisites for building Pterm

 Pterm relies on wxWidgets for the user interface framework.
-The current version was built against V3.0; it should work with later versions (but that has not yet been tested); it will not work with older versions.
+The current version was built against both V3.0 and V3.1; it should work with later versions (but that has not yet been tested); it will not work with older versions.

 In addition, it uses libSDL for audio output, and libsndfile for writing audio files.